Recipe Viewer Software: What It Does & Why You Need It

 A major perk of having a recipe viewer system over a paper recipe book is the speed of updates.
-Recipe viewers eliminate the need to physical visit each site to manually make updates to recipe books.
+Recipe viewers eliminate the need to physically visit each site to make updates to recipe books manually.
 Some recipe viewers will show updates in your recipe viewer portal in as little as 60 seconds.
 Within 30 minutes, the updates will be available across recipe viewers at all of your sites.

 Accurate Nutrient Information

 Accurate nutrient information is arguably one of the most important benefits of recipe viewer software.
 On May 7, 2018, a new federal menu-labeling rule was put into effect that impacts many chain restaurants and similar retail establishments.

 According to FoodSafety Magazine, “Section 4205 of the Affordable Care Act (ACA), which amended Sections 403(q)(5) and 403A of the Federal Food, Drug, and Cosmetic Act, requires disclosure of calorie and other nutrition information by restaurants and similar retail food establishments that are part of chains with 20 or more locations doing business under the same name and offering for sale substantially the same menu items (covered establishments)”.

 FoodSafety also mentioned that the specific information required on menus and menu boards at covered established includes calorie information and a statement on suggested daily caloric intake.
 It is also required that a statement with written nutrition information is available upon request.

 Restaurants with 20 or more stores must have a tool that will provide consistent nutrient content.
 Calorie and nutrition information can be easily added and maintained within a recipe viewer.

 What Type of Restaurants Need a Recipe Viewer?